-In the past, companies had to rely on data scientists to analyze their data and detect trends.
+In the past, companies had to rely on data scientists to analyse their data and detect trends.
 Due to the enormous amount of data available and the limited time in their workday, it was nearly impossible for them to detect every trend or beneficial piece of information.

 A better customer experience

 One of the top benefits of using AI is the enhanced customer experience it enables.
-Artificial intelligence enables organizations to put forth enhanced product offerings through the rigorous, ongoing analysis of consumer activity.
+Artificial intelligence enables organisations to put forth enhanced product offerings through the rigorous, ongoing analysis of consumer activity.
 For instance, if users are regularly engaging with certain features and functions, or experiencing performance issues on certain pages, AI can help you immediately identify these issues, and even provide suggestions to resolve the problem.

 Aside from analyzing customer activity, artificial intelligence can also facilitate consumer interaction.
-For instance, by analyzing the behavioral patterns of consumers, AI can also improve marketing efforts through personalization by offering more relevant advertisements and product recommendations.
+For instance, by analyzing the behavioral patterns of consumers, AI can also improve marketing efforts through personalisation by offering more relevant advertisements and product recommendations.
 Or, you could use an AI-enabled chatbot to provide real-time support to users.
 When combined with machine learning technology, you can even improve your support by letting your chatbot learn from every interaction for a continually enhanced experience.

 Improve business efficiency